 For most situations, here's how the total adjusted cost base of your units of a Portfolio is calculated.
-If you purchase your units in U.S. dollars, you must convert the purchase price into Canadian dollars at the exchange rate in effect at the time of purchase, including reinvestment of distributions in additional units.

-- Start with the cost of your initial investment, - Add the cost of any additional investments, - Add the amount of any distributions that were reinvested (including return of capital), - Subtract the amount of any return of capital, - Subtract the adjusted cost base of any previously redeemed units.
+- · Start with the cost of your initial investment, - Add the cost of any additional investments, - Add the amount of any distributions that were reinvested (including return of capital), - Subtract the amount of any return of capital, - Subtract the adjusted cost base of any previously redeemed units.